Yiannis128/Yiannis128/articles/godot-asteroids-01.md

 Importing assets allows us to use said assets in our project.
-Assets can be anything, in this instance, we will import some game sprites so we can have a character in our game, some enemies, and some items.
+Assets can be anything, in this instance, we will import some game sprites so we can have a character in our game, an enemy, and a bullet.

 There are three ways to import assets:

 1. Drag the file into the folder you want to import it in in the _FileSystem_ panel.
-2. The second is to copy the files into your project directory through your operating system's file manager, Godot will automatically recognize and import the assets.
+2. Copy the files into your project directory through your operating system's file manager, Godot will automatically recognize and import the assets.
-3. The third is by using the _AssetLib_ mode on the editor window.
+3. Using the _AssetLib_ mode on the editor window.
 Recall the _2D_, _3D_, _Script_, and _AssetLib_ buttons at the top area of the editor.
 We were in _2D_ mode, click on _AssetLib_ to switch to _AssetLib_ mode.